joanalnu/TdM/README.md

 This is the README file for the program: "3_release_TdM_final.py".

 Instructions:
 For using or running the file you need to have a python coding environment.
 You can download the official python IDLE in this link: python.org.
 Once installed, open the python IDLE and open the file (Ctrl+O, Cmd+O).
 Now you can click on "F5" and the game will start.
-If have any problems please contact me, 'joanalnu5@gmail.com'.
+If have any problems please contact me (see GitHub porfile).
 Thank you for using this program, I hope you enjoy it.

 Story: